georgwittberger/salesforce-community-tailwindcss/README.md

 ## Features

 1. Custom theme layout and static resource to integrate TailwindCSS as global CSS resource
+2. Custom Lightning Web Components for basic page sections
-2. Build step to support TailwindCSS configuration and generate optimized CSS file
+3. Build step to support TailwindCSS configuration and generate optimized CSS file
-3. Use TailwindCSS in theme layout and web components
+4. Use CSS utility classes in theme layout and web components
-4. Use TailwindCSS to override style of standard layouts and components (e.g. global navigation bar)
+5. Use CSS utility classes to override style of standard layouts and components (e.g. global navigation bar)
+6. Make community theme settings for colors and fonts accessible as CSS utility classes

 ## Getting Started